 Lizzie King is now an Assistant Professor in the Odum School of Ecology at the University of Georgia

 Trenton received his PhD in 2011.
-He has just accepted a faculty position at the University of Nebraska, where he will be an Assistant Professor of Hydrogeophyiscs in the School of Natural Resources starting this fall (2013).
+In the fall of 2013, he started as an Assistant Professor of Hydrogeophyiscs in the School of Natural Resources at the University of Nebraska.

 Moses is a lab assistant in the Princeton Ecohydrology Lab facility at the Mpala Research Center

 Kaiyu received his PhD in 2013 and is now doing a postdoc with Dave Lobell at Stanford University.

 Rodrigo was an intern working with us in 2010 on our root excavation project.
 His duties included excavations and chief operator of the camp’s vuvuzela.

 Jeremy was a PEI intern involved in our root excavation work during the summer of 2010.